holoviz/lumen/doc/how_to/data_processing/branch_pipeline.md

 ```

 ### Refer to the branch in a new view

-Finally, we can create a new view that displays the additional data manipulation steps present on our branch.
+Finally, we can create a new [View](lumen.views.base.View) that displays the additional data manipulation steps present on our branch.
 Below, we simply specify a new table view with a `pipeline:` parameter that refers to our new `branch_sort`.

 ```{code-block} yaml
 :emphasize-lines: 28-31